 I don’t need to get into details on what damage they could do to the lower part of your body.

-Final Word About Getting a Good and Professional Beekeeping Suit
+Final Words About Getting a Good and Professional Beekeeping Suit

-As you shop for a good and professional bee suit, all you need to remember is function and comfort overrule aesthetics.
+As you shop for a good and professional bee suit, you must remember that function and comfort overrule aesthetics.

 Buying the best beekeeping suits is the least complicated activity you will undertake in your beekeeping adventure, so enjoy it.